-A. Subject-matter competence according to state and program guidelines by:

-Official verification of completion of an approved subject-matter program signed by the credential analyst at the institution of higher education in which courses were successfully completed

-Proof of passage of MSAT (multiple subject) exam B. Satisfactory completion of all required preprofessional and professional education course work

-C. Any remediation that may be required for grades lower than B in any course leading to student teaching

-D.Successful completion and verification of passage of CBEST, receipt of results of Certificate of Clearance, and verification of negative results from a TB skin test

-A student hired to teach on a contract must provide a photocopy of the teaching contract and official verification of the teaching assignment on school letterhead to the appropriate director for approval.
+- A. Subject-matter competence according to state and program guidelines by: - Official verification of completion of an approved subject-matter program signed by the credential analyst at the institution of higher education in which courses were successfully completed - or - - Proof of passage of MSAT exam - B. Satisfactory completion of all required preprofessional and professional course requirements - C. Any remediation that may be required for grades lower than B in any course leading to student teaching - D. Successful completion and verification of passage of CBEST, receipt of results of Certificate of Clearance, and verification of negative results from a TB skin test contract and official verification of the teaching assignment on school letterhead to the appropriate director for approval.
 It is highly suggested that this approval be attained before the contract is signed if the assignment is to be used for the purposes of student teaching.
 The assignment must be concurrent to the 18-week student teaching semester, which occurs in the fall or spring.
 All contracted student teaching assignments must be approved by the program director prior to student teaching.